softeng364/resources/labwork/lab5/lab5.md

 > conda install networkx
 ```

-4. Launch `Spyder` - the Python IDE shipped with Anaconda - and create a new text file called e.g. `softeng364lab5.py`.
+- Launch `Spyder` - the Python IDE shipped with Anaconda and set its working directory to your preferred location using `Spyder`'s `File Explorer` tab or address bar.

+- Create a new Python script called e.g. `softeng364lab5.py`.

-As you proceed through the worksheet, you can append new code snippets and re/execute them by clicking `Run file (F5)` or by typings `%run softeng364lab5.py` at Spyder's IPython command prompt.
+As you proceed through the worksheet, you can append new code snippets and re/execute them by clicking `Run file (F5)` or by typings `%run softeng364lab5.py` at `Spyder`'s `ipython` command prompt.

+> Spyder provides integrated debugging; however, if you prefer a different editor, you are welcome to use it.

-> You may like to make a new Git repository in which to track your SOFTENG 364 lab- and assignment work.
+> You may like to make a new `git` repository in which to track your SOFTENG 364 lab- and assignment work.

 ---

 ## Graph representation in JSON and Python

-NetJSON is a proposed [serialization](https://en.wikipedia.org/wiki/Serialization) format for network entities.
+NetJSON is a proposed interchange/file format for network entities.

 - Visit [netjson.org](http://netjson.org/) and briefly (<3 minutes) consider the following questions:
   - What is JSON?